A Hierarchy for Effective Strategic Planning

 Strategies break down the high-level activities that might be required to achieve a goal.
 Like a team’s game plan, they may need to be adapted if the playing field shifts due to internal or external forces.

-Actions can be quite specific and may be written into a strategic plan using priority and sequence.
-This helps to break down steps needed to move the dial forward, make progress and ultimately, acheive goals.
-I find that detailed actions are best outlined in Operational Plans with direct linkages to the Strategic Plan.
+Actions can be quite specific and may be written in priority and sequence.
+Break down steps needed to make progress and ultimately, achieve goals.
+Detailed actions are best outlined in Operational or Tactical Plans with direct linkages to the Strategic Plan.

 Strategic Planning Definitions